 Preventing eye bags involves proactive measures:

-• Manage Allergies: Use antihistamines or prescribed medications to control allergy-related puffiness.
+- Manage Allergies: Use antihistamines or prescribed medications to control allergy-related puffiness.

-• Protect Your Skin: Wear sunscreen to prevent skin damage and thinning around the eyes.
+- Protect Your Skin: Wear sunscreen to prevent skin damage and thinning around the eyes.

-• Limit Screen Time: Reduce strain on your eyes by taking regular breaks during screen use.
+- Limit Screen Time: Reduce strain on your eyes by taking regular breaks during screen use.

-For persistent or severe under eye bags, consulting a specialist is essential.
+For persistent or severe under eye bags, consulting an eye specialist is essential.
 At Centre for Sight, our experts offer tailored treatments to address both cosmetic and medical concerns associated with eye bags.
 Whether you’re considering non-invasive options or surgical solutions, we provide comprehensive care to help you achieve your desired results.

 What causes eye bags?